mpenney99/zustand-computed-property/README.md

 ## API

 ### computedMiddleware
 Wrap the store in `computedMiddleware` to enable computed/watched properties to be evaluated.
-It works by wrapping the store state in a Proxy, that evaluates computed properties by calling them.
+This will wrap the store state in a `Proxy` object.

 ### computed
-Function accepting a callback to compute a value.
-It has automatic dependency tracking, so any properties accessed during computation will be tracked, and the callback will be called only when those properties changed.
+Computes a value when its dependencies change.
+It has automatic dependency tracking, so any properties accessed during computation will be tracked.

 Example:
 ```